Expert guidance on resolving boundary disputes in South Wales

 This option is available only if your property is registered.
 The determined boundary remains valid even if either party sells their property.

-If your neighbour disagrees with the application, it may be referred to a tribunal, so it's advisable to seek legal advice beforehand.
+If your neighbour disagrees with the application, it may be referred to a tribunal, so seeking legal advice beforehand is advisable.

 To apply, you'll need to submit a plan of the determined boundary prepared by a chartered land surveyor, supporting evidence and a completed exact line of boundary (DB) form.